-Combine lamb, salt, pepper, and oregano in medium bowl.
+Combine lamb, salt, pepper, and oregano in a medium bowl.
 Mix with hands until homogeneous.
-Cover and refrigerate at least 1 hour or up to over night.
-Meanwhile, place yogurt in fine-mesh strainer set over small bowl.
+Cover and refrigerate at least 1 hour or up to overnight.
+Meanwhile, place yogurt in a fine-mesh strainer set over a small bowl.
 Allow to drain in refrigerator for 1 hour.
-Adjust oven rack to middle position and preheat oven to 300°F. Place cold lamb mixture in bowl of food processor with onion, garlic, and bacon.
-Process until smooth puree is formed, about 1 minute total, scraping down sides with rubber spatula as necessary.
+Adjust oven rack to middle position and preheat oven to 300°F (150°C).
+Place cold lamb mixture in bowl of food processor with onion, garlic, and bacon.
+Process until smooth a purée is formed, about 1 minute total, scraping down sides with rubber spatula as necessary.

 Line rimmed baking sheet with aluminum foil.
-With moist hands, form meat mixture into rectangle about 1 1/2 inches high, 8-inches long, and 5-inches wide.
-Bake until center of loaf reads 155°F on an instant read thermometer, about 30 minutes.
-Allow loaf to rest at room temperature for 15 minutes (or refrigerate for up to a week—see note).
+With moist hands, form meat mixture into rectangles about 1 1/2-inches high, 8-inches long, and 5-inches wide.
+Bake until center of loaf reads 155°F (68°C) on an instant-read thermometer, about 30 minutes.
+Allow loaf to rest at room temperature for 15 minutes (or refrigerate for up to a week, see notes).

 Adjust broiler rack to highest position (about 1 1/2 to 2 inches from broiler element) and preheat broiler.
-Slice loaf crosswise into 1/8th to 1/4-inch strips (each strip should be about 5-inches long and 1 1/2 inches wide).
+Slice loaf crosswise into 1/8 to 1/4-inch strips (each strip should be about 5-inches long and 1 1/2-inches wide).
 Lay strips on rimmed baking sheet lined with aluminum foil and broil until edges are brown and crispy, about 2 minutes.
 Tent with aluminum foil.
 Warm bread by placing on rimmed baking sheet and broiling until soft and pliant, about 45 seconds per side.